EGI-Federation/Ansible-Fashion-Police/README.md

 # EGI Ansible Fashion Police

-This profile seeks to express the EGI Ansible Style and should be used to assert compliance with it.
-This is done with an [InSpec](https://inspec.io) profile.
+This is an [InSpec](https://inspec.io) profile, which tests compliance with the EGI Ansible Style.

-This profile is meant to guide developers of Ansible roles for use in EGI infrastructure and sites to write them consistent with a [consensus-based style guide](https://github.com/EGI-Foundation/ansible-style-guide).
+This profile is meant to guide developers of [Ansible](http://www.ansible.com) roles for use in the EGI federation write them consistently  with a [consensus-based style guide](https://github.com/EGI-Foundation/ansible-style-guide).

 ## Controls